 Pregnancy and Your Mental Health: The Complete Guide

-In broader discussions of pregnancy and mental health, most people might think about things like postpartum depression or postnatal depression.
-However, maternal mental health is something we should think about at all stages of a woman‘s pregnancy - before conception, during pregnancy, and the period around birth - aka, perinatal mental health.
+In broader discussions of pregnancy and mental health, most people think about postpartum or postnatal depression.
+However, maternal mental health is important during all stages of a woman‘s pregnancy - before conception, during pregnancy, and after birth - which is referred to as perinatal mental health.

-What are some common mental health problems that can occur in pregnancy, and how can they impact the baby and mom-to-be?
-This article will give an overview of just that, including things you can do to support your mental health or the mental health of a loved one during pregnancy.
+This article will give an overview of some common perinatal mental health problems, risk factors, symptoms, and ways to support your mental health or the mental health of a loved one during and after pregnancy.

-There are several mental illnesses that commonly occur during pregnancy.
-We’ve listed them below, along with a description of warning signs to look out for.
+There are several mental health disorders that may occur during and after pregnancy.
+The most common ones are reviewed below, along with a description of risk factors and symptoms to look out for and discuss with your healthcare provider.

 1. Depression and Mood Disorders